 Government Deficit = Non-government Surplus

-In an open economy with a trade deficit (like the US), a budget deficit is even more necessary if the private sector wishes to net save.
+In an open economy with a trade deficit (like the US), a government deficit is even more necessary if the domestic private sector wishes to maintain a financial surplus.

-The worst thing the US government could do right now is to try to reduce the budget deficit.
-Not only is it likely to fail in its immediate objective (by causing plummeting demand, output, income and tax revenues), but it will also defeat the private-sector attempt to net save and pay off debt.
+The worst thing the US government could do right now is to try to reduce its deficit.
+Not only is it likely to fail in its immediate objective (by negatively impacting demand, output, income and tax revenues) but it will also defeat the private-sector attempt to save and pay off debt.
 If firms attempt to save to pay off debt, and households attempt to save to pay off debt, there are only two remaining avenues for maintaining the level of aggregate demand: government spending and exports.
-Deficit expenditure, to the extent that it weakens the dollar, will somewhat help exports.
+Deficit expenditure, if it happens to weaken the dollar, will somewhat help exports.
 But the impact of improved exports is likely to be small compared to the impact of sustained and large deficit expenditures (because other countries may also try to prop up their exports through competitive devaluations, protectionism, etc).
 Expansionary deficit spending is the only policy that can enable the private sector to pay off its debt.
 Of course, an alternative is for the private debt to be written off.
-It is likely that such an action would meet with stiff resistance from powerful sections of capital, to say the least, but that does not mean it is impossible.
+It is likely that such an action would meet with stiff resistance from powerful sections of the capitalist class, to say the least, but that does not mean it is impossible.

-The main political obstacle to sustained, highly expansionary government expenditure is an unfounded fear of government debt.
+The main political obstacle to sustained, highly expansionary government expenditure is an unfounded fear of public debt.
 The fear is unfounded in countries where the government is the monopoly issuer of its own fiat currency.
-There is no funding constraint on a sovereign government.
+Currency-issuing governments face no revenue constraint.
 There is a real resource constraint.
 There are also political constraints.
 But there is no financial constraint.
-There is no need to issue public debt at all to fund government expenditure.
-The reasons public debt is in fact issued, in practice, are: (i) as a method of interest-rate targeting (but this could be achieved in other ways); (ii) as an ideologically motivated constraint on government (a desire by private-sector interests to restrict the role of government); (iii) as a propaganda mechanism to imply government faces a budget constraint similar to a private household (which creates a misguided fear of government debt and gives the impression social needs are not being met because of legitimate affordability issues, even when large reserves of labor and other resources are clearly available).
+There is no logical need to issue public debt at all merely to finance government expenditure.
+The reasons public debt is in fact issued, in practice, are: (i) as a method of interest-rate targeting (but this could be achieved in other ways); (ii) as an ideologically motivated attempt to restrict the role of government (though an ineffectual one, given institutional realities and the capacity of the currency issuer to spend on its own terms); and (iii) as a propaganda mechanism to imply government faces a “budget constraint” similar to a private household (which creates a misguided fear of public debt and gives the impression social needs are not being met because of legitimate affordability issues, even when large reserves of labor power and other resources are clearly available).

-Relating back to Marx’s profit-rate tendency, sustained deficit expenditure not only provides a means to address the private-debt problem but also helps to revive the economy-wide average rate of profit whenever output is below full capacity.
+Relating back to Marx’s profit-rate tendency, sustained deficit expenditure not only provides a means to address the private-debt problem but also helps to prop up the economy-wide average rate of profit whenever output is below full capacity.
 At the aggregate level, Marx maintained that total profit equals total surplus value, total price equals total value, and the average rate of profit equals the average rate of surplus value.
-It is therefore permissible to consider the effect of deficit expenditure in price rather than value terms.
-If it is further assumed that all surplus value is realized in exchange, the impact of fiscal policy on profitability can be considered in terms of Kalecki’s profit equation:
+If it is assumed, for simplicity, that all surplus value is realized in exchange, the impact of fiscal policy on profitability can be considered in price rather than value terms on the basis of Kalecki’s profit equation:

-In this identity, P is aggregate profit, CP is capitalist consumption, I is private gross investment, BD is the budget deficit, NX is net exports and SW is worker saving.
-The profit identity shows that aggregate profit is the sum of capitalist expenditures (CP + I), government net expenditure (BD) and net exports (NX) minus worker saving (SW).
-Clearly, the budget deficit adds to aggregate profit, except to the extent that some of the proceeds of government net expenditure are saved by workers or leak to imports.
+In this identity, P is aggregate profit, CP is capitalist consumption, I is private gross investment, GD is the government’s deficit, NX is net exports and SW is worker saving.
+The profit identity shows that aggregate profit is the sum of capitalist expenditures (CP + I), the government deficit (GD) and net exports (NX) minus worker saving (SW).
+Clearly, the government deficit adds to aggregate profit except to the extent that some of the proceeds of government net expenditure are saved by workers or leak to imports.
 For the global economy as a whole, net exports sum to zero.
-If, following Marx and Kalecki, workers in aggregate are assumed not to save, the sum of national budget deficits adds to aggregate global profit.
+If, following Marx and Kalecki, workers in aggregate are assumed not to save, the sum of national government deficits adds to aggregate global profit.
 The reason for this is that government expenditure, whether it initially goes to workers or capitalists, ultimately ends up in the hands of capitalists, since workers, in aggregate, spend the wages they earn on consumption items.

 For a national economy, the average rate of profit, r, in price terms can be expressed:

 where K is the dollar amount of fixed capital investment tied up in production.
-Since, under conditions of unemployment and excess capacity, the budget deficit will add to the numerator of the profit expression without adding to the costs of fixed capital investment K in the denominator, the budget deficit boosts the average rate of profit and improves investment prospects for the private sector.
-If, in contrast, the government imposes cutbacks and austerity, this squeezes the private sector, impacting negatively both on net private saving and the average rate of profit.
+Since, under conditions of unemployment and excess capacity, the government’s deficit will add to the numerator of the profit expression without adding to the costs of fixed capital investment K in the denominator, the government’s deficit boosts the average rate of profit and improves investment prospects for the private sector.
+If, in contrast, the government imposes cutbacks and austerity, this squeezes the private sector, impacting negatively both on the domestic private sector’s financial surplus and the average rate of profit.